How to Develop a Minimum Advertised Price (MAP) Policy

 3. Draft the Policy

-4. Communicate with Retailers
+4. Communicate the Policy with Retailers

 5. Monitor and Enforce the Policy

-Case Study: Successful MAP Policy Implementation
+Case Study: Success with MAP Policy Implementation

 Conclusion